kubemq-io/docs/docs/tutorials/kubetools.md

 Flags:
   -h, --help   help for mon

-Use "kubetools mon [command] --help" for more information about a command.
+Use "Kubemqctl mon [command] --help" for more information about a command.
 ```

 Choose one of the following Monitoring options: